ABOUT

 Robert E. Lee married Mary Anna Randolph Custis in the parlor of the Arlington House in 1831.
 He helped raise his 7 children there and he resigned his commission in the U.S. Army in the study.
 Robert E. Lee never owned Arlington House — it was his wife who inherited the property and the people when her father died in 1857.

-We, the descendants, encourage you to view these pages and add your voice to ours.
-Among these pages you can learn about the history of Arlington House and find tools that will help you support this legislative initiative.
+We, the descendants of Arlington House, encourage you to view these pages.
+Broaden your knowledge and understanding of site’s history.
+Then add your voice to ours.
+Among these pages you can learn more about the history of Arlington House and find tools that will help you support this legislative initiative.